opencord/voltha-go/BUILD.md

 necessary dependencies are located under the vendor directory.
 Whenever, a new package is added to the project, please run "dep ensure" to update the appropriate deb files as well as the vendor library.

-*Note*: For some reasons (to be investigated) deb does not detect the ```github.com/cores/etcd``` dependency correctly.
-It had to be added manually.
-This means everytime a ```dep ensure``` is executed the etcd dependency will be removed along as with the directory under the vendor directory.
-Until this issue is resolved, please run ```dep ensure -add  github.com/coreos/etcd```  everytime a "dep ensure" is executed.

 To build the voltha core:
 ```
 make rw_core